Aaron-Ontoyin/OSAD-API/README.md

 - Flask: A Python micro web framework that provides tools and functionalities for building web applications.
 - SQLAlchemy: A SQL toolkit and Object-Relational Mapping (ORM) system for Python, providing a full suite of well-known enterprise-level persistence patterns.
-- Torch Vision: A part of the PyTorch project, providing tools and resources for Computer Vision research.
+- Torch Vision: A part of the PyTorch project, providing tools and resources for Computer Vision research. `fasterrcnn_resnet50_fpn_v2` with weights, `FasterRCNN_ResNet50_FPN_V2_Weights`
 - PIL (Python Imaging Library): A library for opening, manipulating, and saving many different image file formats in Python.
 - Bcrypt: A robust password hashing library for enhancing user security.
 - python-dotenv: A Python module that allows you to specify environment variables in traditional UNIX-like “.env” files.